ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 - Mark `AccelerateTrainer`, `TransformersTrainer`, and `LightningTrainer` APIs as deprecated.

 Ray 2.8:
+- Raise error from `AccelerateTrainer`, `TransformersTrainer`, and `LightningTrainer` APIs.

+Ray 2.9:
 - Remove `AccelerateTrainer`, `TransformersTrainer`, and `LightningTrainer` APIs.

 ## Test Plan and Acceptance Criteria